Quality

 When to use the Regression Suite

-The five tools work best as a pipeline, not in isolation.
+The four tools work best as a pipeline, not in isolation.
 Here is the recommended workflow for a typical actor deployment:

 Pre-push (catches 80% of issues)